OpenSourceEconomics/respy/.github/ISSUE_TEMPLATE/enhancement.md

 * Python version, if any:
 * Operating System:

-### Is your feature request related to a problem?
-Please describe.
+### What would you like to enhance and why?
+Is it related to an issue/problem?

-A clear and concise description of what the problem is.
+A clear and concise description of the current implementation and its limitations.

 ### Describe the solution you'd like